gsoft-inc/wl-web-configs/docs/swc/configure-build.md

 # Configure for build

+!!!warning
+`@workleap/swc-configs` is now in maintenance mode for the shared __build__ configuration.
+If you're starting a new project, consider using [@workleap/rsbuild-configs](../rsbuild/default.md) instead for better performance and modern tooling which eliminates the needs for a custom SWC configuration.
+!!!

 To configure [SWC](https://swc.rs/) for a production environment, execute the following steps :point_down:

 ## Install the packages